Guest Scholars Program

 Applications are accepted on an ongoing basis.
 To inquire about becoming a GHI guest scholar, please send a brief cover letter, curriculum vitae, a project description (no more than 2,000 words), a research schedule for the stay in the United States (including your proposed dates), and details about of your funding to firstname.lastname@example.org.

 Guest scholars who are conducting their own research and are self-financed can travel to the U.S. under the Visa Waiver Program (country-specific restrictions apply) for up to 90 days, provided they possess an e-passport and an approved authorization through the Electronic System for Travel Authorization (ESTA).
-Visiting Fellows who are staying longer than 90 days or cannot travel under the Visa Waiver Program will require a non-immigrant visa to travel to the U.S.
+Guest Scholars who are staying longer than 90 days or cannot travel under the Visa Waiver Program will require a non-immigrant visa to travel to the U.S.

 Guest scholars in Washington will be provided space in the library reading room and given access to the GHI’s library resources.
 Scholars are also encouraged to engage with the academic community at the GHI by participating in the institute’s research seminar, colloquium, and other events.